 Abdominal pain can cause you to not feel like eating or drinking.
 Drink small sips of water or a beverage that contains electrolytes, such as Pedialyte, to avoid becoming dehydrated.

-Eating several small meals instead of fewer larger ones also can help.
+Eating several small meals instead of fewer larger ones can help.
 Avoid high-fat, greasy foods, such as pizza or French fries.
 They can make your symptoms worse.
 Instead, try eating:

 - broth-based soups